 We all know that teaching kids to save money is important.
 If you’re feeling a little overwhelmed and wondering just how to accomplish that, don’t worry!
-We’ve put together a few tips as part of our Junior Money Masters series to help you start the conversation and show the kids in your life how to start saving.
+We’ve put together a few tips as part of our Junior Money Masters adventure to help you start the conversation and show the kids in your life how to start saving.

 Help Them Find a Safe Spot to Save Their Money